 Richard Linklater’s film is based on a real-life murder case that happened in the late ’90s and Jack Black portrays Bernie Teide, a Texas funeral director.
 Here Black shows that comedy actors can be outstanding in the right role.
 I had to forget everything I knew about Jack Black because it’s so far away from his usual films.
 For once, he plays someone other than himself.
 As far as I’m aware, he hasn’t done anything like this before.
 So, if you’re a fan of Black then the film is a must-see.

 The titular Bernie is a charming, soft-spoken and likeable man, who everyone loves throughout his small Texas community.
 Nobody has a bad word to say about him.
-He’s committed to his job at the funeral parlour, sings at the choir and does his bit for charity.
-He seems like an all-round nice guy.
-However, things get a little complicated when Bernie meets Marjorie Nugent (Shirley MaClaine), a vile and unpleasant widow.
+He’s committed to his job at the funeral parlour, sings in the choir and does his bit for charity.
+He seems like a nice guy, just a little odd.
+However, things get a little complicated when Bernie meets Marjorie Nugent (Shirley MacLaine), a vile and unpleasant widow.

 Unlike Bernie, she is widely disliked among the townsfolk and she just so happens to be very rich.
-The pair become travel companions and are insecpreble.
-Bernie essentially acts as her man-servant and the nature of their relationship raises eyebrows throughout the town.
-As the story unfolds, various people are interviewed in a mock documentary style, commenting on Bernie and his relationship with Mrs. Nugent.
+The pair become travel companions and are inseparable.
+Bernie essentially acts as her manservant and the nature of their relationship raises eyebrows throughout the town.
+As the story unfolds, various people are interviewed in a mock documentary style, commenting on Bernie and his relationship with Mrs Nugent.
 It’s funny how the plot unravels and in places, the comedy is so off-beat that you’re not sure whether to laugh or grimace.

 Eventually, Nugent starts to get very overbearing, wearing down Bernie’s defences.
 She becomes a domineering force in his life and he feels trapped by her controlling personality.
 Why doesn’t he just leave her you might ask.
 Well, he does try, but it doesn’t really go to plan.
 As a result, it all gets too much for Bernie and it’s no surprise when he finally snaps.
 I’m big on keeping spoilers to a minimum, so the less you know about Bernie before you see it will make your viewing experience much more enjoyable.